dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1415: Mental strain can lower academic performance.
+### T1415: This pressure can negatively impact academic performance and well-being.

 |Support|
 |---|